BCZheng-dev/Cyclically_Dependent_Adversarial_Intelligence/README.md

 ---

 ### **Technical Advantages**
-- **Autonomous Learning**: The system evolves without explicit supervision, driven by adversarial dialogue.
+- **Autonomous Learning**: Unlike ordinary Generative AI, the system is driven by adversarial dialogue.
 - **Intent Alignment**: The prompt transformation layer ensures user needs are accurately understood.
 - **Scalability**: The asymmetric structure allows for efficient specialization and resource allocation.